paperless-ngx/paperless-ngx/docs/faq.rst

     Do not mess with this folder.
 Don't change permissions and don't move files around manually.
 This folder is meant to be entirely managed by docker and paperless.

+**Q:** *Let's say you don't support this project anymore in a year.
+Can I easily move to other systems?*

+**A:** Your documents are stored as plain files inside the media folder.
+You can always drag those files out of that folder to use them elsewhere.
+Here are a couple notes about that.

+*   Paperless never modifies your original documents.
+It keeps checksums of all documents and uses a scheduled sanity checker to check that they remain the same.
+*   By default, paperless uses the internal ID of each document as its filename.
+This might not be very convenient for export.
+However, you can adjust the way files are stored in paperless by :ref:`configuring the filename format <advanced-file_name_handling>`.
+*   :ref:`The exporter <utilities-exporter>` is another easy way to get your files out of paperless with reasonable file names.

 **Q:** *What file types does paperless-ng support?*